krisztianb/typedoc-plugin-replace-text/README.md

 ### Requirements

-The plugin requires TypeDoc version 0.21.x or 0.22.x to be installed.
+The plugin requires TypeDoc version 0.23.x to be installed.

 ## Configuration